gkavin2527/udemy-clone-project/README.md

 ## Purpose
 This project is designed to replicate the core layout and styling of Udemy, using only HTML and CSS.
 It serves as a practice project for structuring and styling webpages without using JavaScript or any frameworks.

-you can access my udemy clone wwebsite by visiting
+you can access my udemy clone website by visiting https://gkavin2527.github.io/udemy-clone-project/